Corporate Governance

 Basic Policies for Information Security

-We provide safe products and services to customers and society by implementing information security measures in our business activities, including development, design and manufacture of products and services.
+- We provide safe products and services to customers and society by implementing information security measures in our business activities, including the development, design and manufacture of products and services.

 Implementation Structure

-Toyota Industries has set up the Information Security Subcommittee (led by an executive in charge of the IT Digital Promotion Department) as a subordinate organization to the CSR Committee to reduce information security risks.
+Toyota Industries has set up the Risk Management Committee (led by a risk supervisor*1) as a subordinate organization to the Information Security Meeting (chaired by an executive in charge of promoting information technology (IT) and digitalization) to reduce information security risks.

-To thoroughly implement the initiatives adopted by the subcommittee, we appoint information security managers*1and information security administrators*2 at each department of Toyota Industries.
+To thoroughly implement the initiatives adopted by the Information Security Meeting, we appoint Confidentiality Management Champions*2 and Confidentiality Management Supporters*3 at each department of Toyota Industries.

-For consolidated subsidiaries around the world, we regularly hold meetings of information technology (IT) managers in each region to share information on security incidents and countermeasures both in and outside the Toyota Industries Group and to disseminate relevant policies.
+For consolidated subsidiaries around the world, we regularly hold meetings of IT managers in each region to share information on security incidents and countermeasures both in and outside the Toyota Industries Group and to disseminate relevant policies.
 Through these and other measures, we are increasing the levels of security and security awareness throughout the Group.

 Information Security Management

 To ensure the early detection of and prompt action against cyberattacks, we have in place systems to monitor the security of PCs and all other terminals used within the Toyota Industries Group and to respond to incidents 24 hours a day, 7 days a week.
-Upon the occurrence of an incident, we immediately report it to the president and senior management and share relevant information within Toyota Industries.
 We also share threat information with our consolidated subsidiaries in and outside Japan to swiftly alert each company.

-In accordance with the All Toyota Security Guidelines (ATSG)*3, we biannually inspect the implementation status of information security at Toyota Industries and our consolidated subsidiaries around the world in order to maintain and improve the level of information security on a continuous basis.
+In accordance with the All Toyota Security Guidelines (ATSG)*4, we annually inspect the implementation status of information security at Toyota Industries and our consolidated subsidiaries and affiliates around the world in order to maintain and improve the level of information security on a continuous basis.

 Primary Activity Examples